Pratv77/GPT-3-Personal-AI/README.md

 ## Getting Started

 To get started with I Want To Learn (IW2L), simply visit the website and input the skill you want to learn.
 The platform will generate a comprehensive guide on how to acquire the skill, covering all the necessary steps and resources.
 The guides are generated in a clear and easy-to-follow format and are constantly updated to ensure relevance and accuracy.

-## Contributing

-This project is mainly for practice, so if you see any areas for improvement or if you would like to contribute, please submit a pull request.